prof-tallman/codepuzzles/mathematics/fibonacci/README.md

 3. ***Professional***:
    Add a verbose mode and make the Fibonacci generator more memory-efficient when possible.
-   - Accept a `-v` or `--verbose` command line flag to control output.
+   - Accept a flag `-v` or `--verbose` command line flag to control output.
    - Without `--verbose`, print only the nth Fibonacci number.
    - With `--verbose`, print the entire sequence up to $n$.
    - Use two different functions: